 Pardot and WordPress are two of the most popular platforms—Pardot for its marketing automation tool and WordPress for its content management system (CMS).
-If you're a user of both platforms, this post is for you!
-This post explores the top four benefits of using the Pardot WordPress plugin.
+If you’re a user of both platforms, this post is for you!
+This post explores the top five benefits of using the Pardot WordPress plugin.

 With the Pardot WordPress plugin, you can connect your WordPress and Pardot accounts to automate and streamline your content marketing, blog digests, lead generation and management, and email marketing.
 To install, search for the plugin in WordPress and click ‘Install Now’:

 When the plugin is activated, a Pardot button is added to both the WordPress Visual Editor toolbar and as a widget.
 This allows you to insert forms, add content, and set up automated emails.
 Installation is quick and easy, and no coding is required.